jhpyle/docassemble/_docs/installation.md

 The `/etc/apache2/conf-available/docassemble.conf` file contains instructions for [Apache] to use the virtual environment to run the **docassemble** web application.
-The `/etc/apache2/sites-available/docassemble.conf` file contains [Apache] site configuration directives for the **docassemble** web application.
+The `/etc/apache2/sites-available/docassemble-http.conf` and `/etc/apache2/sites-available/docassemble-ssl.conf` files contain [Apache] site configuration directives for the **docassemble** web application.

 # Setting up the web application